 Dermatology involves, but is not limited to, the study, research and diagnosis of disorders, diseases, cancers, cosmetic and ageing conditions of the skin, fat, hair, nails, oral and genital membranes.
 A dermatologist is a medical expert that you should consult if you have any significant problems with your skin.

 Dermatologists receive training to look at medical dermatology, cosmetic dermatology, surgical dermatology, and dermatopathology.
-Here at our specialist skin clinic, our dermatologists are fully qualified to diagnose and treat a full range of conditions that sit under these branches of dermatology.
+Here at our specialist skin clinic in Canary Wharf, our dermatologists are fully qualified to diagnose and treat a full range of conditions that sit under these branches of dermatology.